cepdnaclk/e16-3yp-water-quality-monitoring-and-usage-monitoring-system/README.md

 # Water Care
 Mobile application for customer with limited access.
-Email and password validators are in place to avoid unneccassary requests to the server
+Email and password validators are in place to avoid unneccassary requests to the server.
+### used libraries:
+ -flutter/material.dart
+ -http/http.dart
+ -sharedPreferences.dart

 ## Getting Started